mediacloud/backend/INSTALL.markdown

 If you're running macOS, you'll need [Homebrew](http://mxcl.github.com/homebrew/) to install the required packages.
 As a dependency of Homebrew, you will also need to install Xcode (available as a free download from Mac App Store or from <http://developer.apple.com/>) and Xcode's "Command Line Tools" (open Xcode, go to *Xcode* -> *Preferences...*, select *Downloads*, choose *Components*, click *Install* near the *Command Line Tools* entry, wait for a while).

 **Note:** We recommend you create a new user to run and install Media Cloud.
 (The new user should have administrator access.)
-These instructions assume that the user running media cloud does not already have Perlbrew installed.
+These instructions assume that the user running Media Cloud does not already have Perlbrew installed.
 Creating a new user is the safest way to ensure this is the case.

 ## Install on Vagrant Instance